-The latest data from the Nebraska Cancer Registry show that almost 9,000 invasive cancers were diagnosed among Nebraska residents during 2011, ranking ahead of heart disease for the third consecutive year, and accounting for over 3,400 deaths among Nebraska residents.
+The latest data from the Nebraska Cancer Registry show that almost 9,000 invasive cancers were diagnosed among Nebraska residents during 2012, ranking ahead of heart disease for the fourth consecutive year, and accounting for over 3,400 deaths among Nebraska residents.

-According to the data collected by the registry in 2011, the ten most frequently diagnosed cancers in Nebraska were:
+According to the data collected by the registry in 2012, the 10 most frequently diagnosed cancers in Nebraska were:

 - Non-Hodgkin lymphoma (386 diagnoses)